jse41/RobotDesc/README.md

 > use_sim_time
 This is false by default, but can be set to tue to enbale Gazebo to control the ros clock and minimize errors caused in RViz when viewing data.

+## RVIZ

+I want to note that there are other RVIZ views given.
+For viewing lab4, there exists a view configuration that does not attempt to load the lazer topics, and then there is another view which also includes the 10 trails if those are desired.

 ## Issues
 There were some issues I ran into while completeling this lab.